rohit11/Flutter_Covid-19/README.md

     local COMMIT_MESSAGE=$2
     cd "$ROOT_DIR" || { echo "Failed to change directory to $ROOT_DIR"; exit 1; }

-    # List tracked, modified, and staged files for commit
+    # List tracked and modified files for commit
     local MODIFIED_FILES=$(git ls-files --modified --exclude-standard)
     if [ -z "$MODIFIED_FILES" ]; then
         echo "No changes to commit."